hanifmaleki/Anti-Fraud/README.md

 ## Stage 1
 ### Simple Transaction Status Query
 Learn and practice basic of Spring Web and REST controllers bz implementing a simple logic that specifz the validity of a transaction with simple conditions.

+## Implementation Details
+Each stage is an independent standalone project